nero/dotconfig/README.md

 - fill background with a pixel lattice
 - start i3 or fall back to xfce or plain terminal emulator

-The i3 setup shows no spaces and no window decorations.
+## Xorg with Display Manager

+This requires manual scripting.
+A custom `~/.xsession` or `~/.xsessionrc` chains to `xinitrc`, possibly after sourcing the `profile` to load the environment variables.

+## i3

+i3 respects `$XDG_CONFIG_HOME` on its own and reads its config from `i3/config`.

+The setup is simple.
-All windows are maximized, a single row on top of the screen displays the window titles in a browser-like tabbed fashion.
+All windows run maximized, only one bar at the top displays the titles of all windows.

-Most of my activity happens in xterm, but depending on the setup, i might use other emulators as well.
+Windows are switched between by using the left Alt-Key and WASD, moved by additionally holding shift.
+A new terminal is launched using Alt+Enter.

+## x-terminal-emulator

+The repo overrides the system `x-terminal-emulator` with its own.
+Depending on whats available, xterm or urxvt is launched, with a fallback to the system-wide script if none was found.
+Both of these terminal emulators are configured with the same Xresources and are configured to behave similar.

-## Opening links
+## xdg-open

-I select links with the mouse curser and use a keyboard shortcut to feed them into `xdg-open`.
-`xdg-open` is a script from the repo.
-The name was intentionally chosen to override the systems default handler with the same name.
+This repo ships an own `xdg-open` overriding the system one.

-`xdg-open` runs the `view` script in a new terminal window / tmux pane.
+It runs the `view` script in a new terminal window / tmux pane.
 `view` itself contains complex logic to display the contents of the url to me, usually via feh, mpv or by chaining to firefox.
 This includes displaying files of unknown type via hexdump, or showing text files via `less`.
-It also degrades nicely in functionality when there is no Xorg available.
+It also degrades nicely in functionality when there is no Xorg available, by resorting to command line programs.